guidedhacking/GuidedHacking-Injector/README.md

 auto StartDownload = (f_StartDownload)GetProcAddress(hInjectionMod, "StartDownload");
 auto GetDownloadProgressEx = (f_GetDownloadProgressEx)GetProcAddress(hInjectionMod, "GetDownloadProgressEx");

+//due to a minor bug in the current version you have to wait a bit before starting the download
+	//will be fixed in version 4.7
+Sleep(500);

 StartDownload();

-//since GetSymbolState and GetImportState only return after the downloads are finished checking the download progress is not necessary while (GetDownloadProgressEx(PDB_DOWNLOAD_INDEX_NTDLL, false) != 1.0f) {
+//since GetSymbolState and GetImportState only return after the downloads are finished
+	//checking the download progress is not necessary while (GetDownloadProgressEx(PDB_DOWNLOAD_INDEX_NTDLL, false) != 1.0f) {
 	Sleep(10);